-If you are unable to take personal responsibility, you must appoint an appropriately competent person authorised by the company to oversee the learner's training.
+If you are unable to take personal responsibility, you must appoint an appropriately competent person authorised by the company to oversee and mentor the learner's training.
 This person should be given the responsibility for ensuring the programme is followed and being a mentor for the learner.

 Your co-operation will be sought to provide evidence of the learners' knowledge, for tasks undertaken in the workplace.
+We will require regular three way reviews and this is an expectation of funding and the awarding bodies this will confirming as an employer you have released and the Apprentices have completed off the job training time withing their paid hours, their "Off- the- Job Hours".
+The ESFA requires that all Apprentices must complete Maths and English appropriate to their Apprenticeship these hours over and above the "Off the Job hours".
+It is the employers responsibility to support and release them within working hours or give paid leave for them to do so.
 This will assist in the development of the learner's portfolio of evidence, required for the award of a vocational qualification.
 Evidence should be documented using the MITSkills Off the Job Log/Work Experience paperwork.